Octavioweb/Line-follower-in-C-C-/README.md

 ## CODE

-The main code is in the file 'QBOT.C', and it's dependancies are included.
+The main code is in the file 'QBOT.cpp', and it's dependancies are included.